 SCHOOL OF ACCOUNTANCY

 The School of Accountancy was established to meet the growing demand for highly qualified professionals in the many specialized areas of accountancy.
-The school provides a professional education to prepare students for careers in public accounting, corporate accounting, criminal investigation, financial management and a variety of careers that demand a high level of proficiency in accounting.
+The school provides a professional education to prepare students for careers in public accounting, corporate accounting, financial management, and a variety of careers that demand a high level of proficiency in accounting.

 DEPARTMENT OF ECONOMICS AND FINANCE